antoriri0125/antoriri0125/README.md

 𝗗𝗡𝗜 list :

-11 y/o's or below but act mature if you interact (I don't do friendship with kids)
+11 y/o's or below but act mature if you DO interact (I don't do friendship with kids btw)

 18+ or above